Cooking up fresh ideas

 1. What does the Food Innovation and Resource Centre (FIRC) do and what are your key capabilities?

-The centre also engages with companies to manufacture prototypes for market testing.
+The centre is also able to manufacture small quantities of prototypes to enable companies to do market testing.
 To do so, we have an extensive range of equipment available for leasing, as well as food technologists that can assist with the piloting process.
 Beyond that, FIRC works closely with government agencies like the Singapore Food Agency to provide certifiable training programmes on various competencies in the F&B industry.

 2. What is unique about FIRC’s approach to open innovation?